-The instructor will provide a study of the fundamentals of music, including clefs, accidentals, enharmonics, and scales.
-Students will study chordal construction, figured bass, Roman numerals, pop chord symbols, cadences, and non-chord tones via a combination of lectures, in-class exercises, collaboration, and out-of-class assignments.
+The instructor will provide an intense study of diatonic chord progressions and voice leading, including seventh chords and non-chord tones via a combination of lectures, inclass exercises, collaboration, and out-of-class assignments.
 The instructor will monitor individual progress, and group experiences will be a feature of each class period.
 The instructor will hold weekly office hours to address further questions and student needs outside of class time.
 The final grade will be based on written assignments, projects, quizzes and exams, and a comprehensive final exam.